Student Mentors

 • Impact the lives of 16 incoming first-generation and low-income students

-• Be assigned as a teaching assistant to one of the S3P Courses: Math, Writing, or Lab Science (Biology in Summer 2025)
+• Be assigned as a teaching assistant to one of the S3P Courses: Math, Writing, or Lab Science.
+The Lab Science will be Chemistry in 2026.

-• Participate in 2 weeks of training from June 23 - July 6 to prepare for academic, residential, and leadership responsibilities
+• Participate in 2 weeks of training (starting on June 22) to prepare for academic, residential, and leadership responsibilities

 • Work as a team with S3P faculty and staff to build academic, social, and professional programming